 Utilities, Internet, and Mobile Plans: Typical Bills and Savings Tips

-Look at bundle deals for home internet and mobile phone plans from Movistar, Avatel or smaller operators like Pepephone and Energy Nordic to cut combined costs.
+It is worth shopping around.
+Compare energy providers such as Iberdrola, Endesa and TotalEnergies, and consider off-peak or dual-rate electricity to lower bills.
+Bundle deals for home internet and mobile from Movistar, Avatel or smaller operators like Pepephone and Energy Nordic can cut combined costs further.

 Practical steps:

-- Review annual promotions; first‑year home internet offers can be cheaper.
+- Review annual promotions; first-year home internet offers are often cheaper.

 - Combine services into a single bill to reduce monthly fees.